You may lose loads of money by not targeting small players for patent licensing

 We shared this with the client.
 He was pleased to see this information, and we convinced him that even though it is a small target, creating a claim chart against Company C would be beneficial.

-And I was more than happy that I stuck with my gut feeling and I was able to crack something big.
+I was more than happy that I followed my gut feeling and was able to crack something big.

-This case made me realize that companies may lose loads of money by not targeting such small players for patent licensing.
+This case made me realize that companies may lose a lot of money by not targeting such small players for patent licensing.

-So, before you strike any small targets off your patent licensing list, remember to examine every slight advantage the target may have.
+So, before you strike any small targets off your patent licensing list, examine every slight advantage the target may have.